Niagara Falls Cave of the Winds in Winter

 Horseshoe Falls Winter

 As you approach Bridal Veil Falls, everything becomes encased in ice.
 The deck, railings, rocks, and walls are all covered in a thick layer of ice.
-The mist from Niagara Falls creates an icy winter wonderland and Cave of the Winds is the perfect place to experience it.
+The mist from Niagara Falls creates an icy winter wonderland, and Cave of the Winds is the perfect place to experience it.
 The ice that forms at the base of the Bridal Veil Falls in winter creates impressive icy snow mounds.
-The trees droop under the weight of the ice and icicles can be seen hanging from every available surface.
+The trees droop under the weight of the ice, and icicles can be seen hanging from every available surface.

 Cave of the Winds in Winter